WHAT’S IN MY BAG?

 The Fujinon 23mm f2 is very good, sharp and fairly fast lens that once the crop factor of the sensor is taken into account will give you a useful 35mm equivalent.
 The viewfinder is a marvel giving options to use as an optical or electronic (EVF) both have their uses.
 I mostly will use it in EVF mode, however in low light of fast-moving situations, the optical can be better.
 Frankly to have both is great!
 Fuji has included a number of film simulation modes and I think the skin tones from the Fuji cameras, in general, is hard to beat.

-The X100t version now has Wi-Fi, now this may sound a little like a gimmick to some people but is actually the main reason for me to upgrade from the older X-100S, a fine camera in its own right.
 The Wi-fi comes into its own when you are out in the field and want to keep people updated via social media, or if you quickly want to review of show people an image on my iPad mini rather than the small screen of the camera.
 Its main use in my workflow, however, is that you can make an instant street side print using the little Fuji SP1 Instax printer.
 This can be a real door opener when you are travelling.

 The X100T also adds a fully electronic shutter mode.
 This enables totally silent operation and increases the maximum shutter speed to an impressive 1/32000 sec.
 For me, it’s the best walk around camera you can buy.